ceejbot/no-more-unicorns/slides.md

 ---

-# [fit] Determined:
 # [fit] stop bad behavior
 # [fit] when you see it

 ^ This is going to suck from time to time.
 This is what you can do that I can't do.
 I need your help.
+Be determined here and stand your ground.

 ---